ddealmei/PoC-PARASITE---CCS21/README.md

 # Proof of Concept attack on SRP

-This repository contains a proof of concept of an attack on OpenSSL's implementation of SRP, allowing an attacker to recover the password using an offline dictionary attack, exploiting some data leaked through a side channel during an insecure modular exponentiation.
+This repository contains a proof of concept of an attack on the OpenSSL implementation of SRP (Secure Remote Password).
+We recall that, within SRP, a password (a shared secret of low entrpy) is involved into the ephemral key generation process.
+By design, SRP was designed to resist against offline dictionary attacks.
+However, we show that such attacks are still possible to recover the used password efficiently, by exploiting some data leakage during an insecure modular exponentiation.

+The call tree of our attack is the following:
+	* `SRP_Calc_client_key`: crypto/srp/srp_lib.c
+		* `BN_mod_exp`:  crypto/bn/bn_exp.c
+			* `BN_mod_exp_mont_word`:  crypto/bn/bn_exp.c

+Roughly speaking, the vulnerability is caused by the nature non constant-time of the function `BN_mod_exp_mont_word`.
+The attack was tested on OpenSSL 1.1.1h, but should work on other versions too.

 ## Repository layout

-* PoC_material/ contains all material to be used to build the docker
+* PoC_material: contains all the materials to be used to build the docker
-* shared_folder/ will be shared between the docker and the host, making it easier to transmit files.
+* shared_folder: is shared between the docker and the host, making it easier to transmit files.
 Namely, it contains a sample of the data we were able to extract during our experiment.

 ## Core idea of the attack